ralic/Code_Aster/README.rst

 ..
 Readme published for the overview of the Code_Aster SRC repository

-Code_Aster source files are stores three repositories:
+Code_Aster source files are stores into three repositories:

 - `src`_: this one containing C, fortran, python source files and its build scripts,